What to Look for in the Best Floating Shelves, According to Shelfology’s Founder

 - Best metal: West Elm Floating Metal Shelves

-- Best color: Marie Kondo Wall Mounted Bookshelf
+- Best kids: Marie Kondo Wall Mounted Bookshelf

 - Best length: Blu Dot Welf Wall Shelf